Call Now

 Not only is there a difference between what constitutes criminal conduct and delinquent acts, but there are also differences in how the proceedings are conducted.
 One difference is that juveniles do not typically have the right to request bail.
 The reasoning, however, is that bail is unnecessary in most circumstances because a juvenile can be released to a parent or guardian.
 Furthermore, generally speaking, a juvenile doesn’t have the right to a jury trial in juvenile court.
 The reasoning is that courts have found that using juries may undermine the confidentiality aspect of juvenile proceedings.
 Additionally, unlike criminal court, juvenile proceedings are not meant to be truly adversarial.
 That is, juvenile courts are designed more to rehabilitate rather than punish the juvenile.

 A juvenile history may impact adult life from obtaining a firearm to employment and the laws are in constant flux on these limits.
 To avoid testing the limits, juvenile delinquency detention should be treated as an adult arrest.
 In other words, it may have life-long implications that should be fully explained by defense counsel before making any admission or statement.
 Obtaining skilled counsel is key in defending against these types of proceedings.
-This blog post is written by attorneys at Ciyou & Dixon, P.C. who represent juvenile delinquents throughout the State of Indiana, as well as handle delinquency appeals.
+This blog post is written by attorneys at Dixon & Moseley, P.C. who represent juvenile delinquents throughout the State of Indiana, as well as handle delinquency appeals.
 This blog post is written for general educational purposes.
 It is not a solicitation for legal services or specific legal advice.
 It is advertising material.

 1. Ind.
 Code section 31-37-1-2.